Young Elementary School

 The “Hilltop Campus”, which includes Young Elementary along with three other DC Public School buildings, was a planned, segregated public educational campus in the District of Columbia from 1929 to 1954.
 In 2016, this entire campus earned a spot on the National Register of Historic Places Program.
 A tight-knit African-American community blossomed in the adjacent neighborhoods, which include Langston Carver and Kingman Park.
 In the year prior to opening TRY, we walked these neighborhoods and handed out flyers announcing the return of Young but now as part of the Two Rivers network.

 TRY boasts a tremendous front lawn where the community has potlucks, jam sessions, and graduation ceremonies.
-Inside the building, you will find the original stage, reclaimed wood in the benches, and some features that are common in all Two Rivers buildings: lots of glass and light, sitting steps, and a “green”, where we hold dance competitions and community meetings.
+Inside the building, you will find the original stage, reclaimed wood in the benches, and some features that are common in all Two Rivers buildings: lots of glass and light, and sitting steps, where we hold dance competitions and community meetings.